sagiegurari/simple-oracledb/docs/api.md

 <a name="Connection+release"></a>
 ### Connection#release([options], [callback])
-This function modifies the existing connection.release function by enabling the input callback to be an optional parameter and providing ability to auto retry in case of any errors during release.
+This function modifies the existing connection.release function by enabling the input callback to be an optional parameter and providing ability to auto retry in case of any errors during release.<br>
+The connection.release also has an alias connection.close for consistent close function naming to all relevant objects.

 **Access:** public